Helena Carroll

 Helena Winifred Carroll (13 November 1928 – 31 March 2013) was a Scottish actress of stage, film, and television.
 She was the daughter of Irish playwright Paul Vincent Carroll.

 Early life and education

 Carroll was born in Glasgow in 1928.
-She was the youngest of three daughters born to Irish parents Helena (nee Reilly), a clothing designer, and Paul Vincent Carroll, a famed playwright.
+She was the youngest of three daughters born to Irish parents Helena (née Reilly), a clothing designer, and Paul Vincent Carroll, a famed playwright.
 Her family was related to Charles Carroll of Carrollton, signer of the United States Declaration of Independence.

 Carroll attended Clerkhill Notre Dame High School, a Roman Catholic convent school in Dumbarton, Scotland.
 She received her acting training at the Central School which later became the Webber Douglas Academy of Dramatic Art London.

 Career

 Stage

 Carroll appeared in three plays in London's West End and a film, Midnight Episode, by age 20.
 She made her Broadway debut in Separate Tables by Terence Rattigan.
 She moved to the U.S. during the 1940s, touring and performing on Broadway and co-founded, with Irish actor Dermot McNamara, the Irish Players, a repertory theater company in Manhattan specializing in works by Irish playwrights.

 Helena split her stage work between Dublin, London and New York, appearing on Broadway in, among other productions the original production of Oliver! as Mrs. Sowerberry, as well as Pickwick, Design for Living, Waiting in the Wings, and the Elizabeth Taylor-Richard Burton revival of Private Lives (New York and Los Angeles).
 Her last stage performance was in 2007 at the age of 78.